 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 While it is not okay to place ordinary mattresses outside, there are a few situations in which having a mattress outside is an attractive idea.
 Daybeds, Treehouses, outdoor patios, or covered pavilions are cool alternative sitting and lounging choices.
 The problem is, most mattresses are made of materials that easily absorb moisture.
 A wet mattress quickly becomes a giant moldy, mildew-covered, fungus ridden sponge and it isn’t just those located near swimming pools.
+So is it safe to have my mattress outside?

 Although it can be difficult to protect and maintain an outdoor mattress, having access to the luxury of outdoor relaxation that it provides is well worth the effort.
 Time put into selecting and protecting a your new outdoor retreat that can handle moisture, humidity, and exposure not to mention UV Sunlight can pay off in overall longevity, cleanliness, and safety.